Useful idiot: Select usage

 In 1959, Congressman Ed Derwinski of Illinois entered an editorial by the Chicago Daily Calumet into the Congressional record, referring to Americans who travelled to the Soviet Union to promote peace as "what Lenin calls useful idiots in the Communist game."
-In a speech in 1965, American diplomat Spruille Braden said the term was used by Joseph Stalin to refer to what Braden called "countless innocent although well-intentioned sentimentalists or idealists" who aided the Soviet agenda.

 Writing in The New York Times in 1987, Safire discussed the increasing use of the term useful idiot against "anybody insufficiently anti-Communist in the view of the phrase's user", including Congressmen who supported the anti-Contras led by the Sandinistas in Nicaragua and the Labour Party in the Netherlands.
 After United States president Ronald Reagan concluded negotiations with Soviet leader Mikhail Gorbachev over the Intermediate-Range Nuclear Forces Treaty, conservative political leader Howard Phillips declared Reagan a "useful idiot for Soviet propaganda".

 The Economist published a 2023 article titled "Vladimir Putin's useful idiots"; it describes "useful Idiot narratives" pushed by Putinversteher that support Putin's aims and denigrate his perceived enemies.

+City traders and various hedge fund sources used the term "useful idiot" to describe former chancellor Kwasi Kwarteng, following his September 2022 mini-budget under Liz Truss as UK Prime Minister.